Welcome to the URMC Flow Cytometry Shared Resource

 The mission of URMC Flow Cytometry Core is to provide investigators with state-of-the-art instrumentation along with the human expertise to support all that is possible now, while pushing the limits of what can be done with flow cytometry.

-The URMC Flow Cytometry Shared Resource (FCR) is under the scientific direction of Timothy Bushnell, Ph.D. and technical direction of Matthew Cochran, MS. The FCR also employs a staff of 4 highly trained instrumentation specialists and a scientific manager to serve the University of Rochester community.
+The URMC Flow Cytometry Shared Resource (FCR) is under the scientific direction of Timothy Bushnell, Ph.D. and technical direction of Matthew Cochran, MS. The FCR also employs a staff of 6 highly trained instrumentation specialists, a Development Director and a Data Analytics manager to serve the University of Rochester community.

 The resource is equipped with a wide array of instrumentation that is rarely matched the world over.
-This includes 8 traditional analytical cytometers, 2 cell sorters, 2 imaging cytometers, a nanoparticle system as well as a mass cytometer.
+This includes 6 traditional analytical cytometers, a full spectrum cytometer, 3 cell sorters, 2 imaging cytometers, a small(nano) particle detection system, a Metabolomics instrument, and a mass cytometer.

 In addition to providing access to and maintaining cytometry instrumentation the FCR is also dedicated to providing education and consultation to our investigators.